 commandant, at 9:00 A.M., informed the POWs that the

-war was over.
-He also told them that they had
+war was over and told them that they had to stay in

-to stay in the camp.
-On August 24th, the
+the camp.
+On August 24th, the Japanese gave

-Japanese gave the POWs paint and canvas and told
+the POWs paint and canvas and told them to paint

-them to paint "POW." on the canvas and put it on the
+"POW" on the canvas and put it on a barrack's roof.

 medical treatment in the Philippines, John was put

 on the U.S.S.
 Marine Shark which arrived at

 former POWs were sent to Ft.
 Lewis for more medical

 treatment.
 John returned home and was